Spectral correlations of dynamical Resonance Fluorescence: filtered dynamical Resonance Fluorescence

-The resulting behavior for a pulse area of $3\pi$ is shown in Fig.~(5a), for bare and filtered emission of resonance fluorescence, where for the latter the filter was placed over the central peak ($\tilde{\omega}_{a,b} = 0$) with a bandwidth $\Gamma = 2\gamma_\sigma$.
-In the first part of this plot (Fig. 5a), we highlight the differences of the second-order correlation function for bare $(G^{(2)}_\sigma)$ and filtered $(G^{(2)}_{ab})$ schemes.
-For the bare case, where all photons are collected regardless of their frequency, the overall intensity is higher due to contributions from the entire emission spectrum, which results in higher intensity correlations.
-However, the temporal correlations are less structured, indicating that photons are emitted randomly over the natural timescale of the TLS relaxation.
+The resulting behavior of the time bin purities for a pulse area of $3\pi$ is shown in Fig.~(5b), for bare and filtered emission of resonance fluorescence, where for the latter the filter was placed over the central peak ($\tilde{\omega}_{a,b} = 0$) with a bandwidth $\Gamma = 2\gamma_\sigma$.
+In the first part of this graph (Fig. 5a), we highlight the differences of the second-order correlation function for the bare $(\mathcal{G}^{(2)}_\sigma)$ and filtered $(\mathcal{G}^{(2)}_{ab})$ schemes.
+For the bare case, where all photons are collected regardless of their frequency, the overall intensity is higher because of contributions from the entire emission spectrum, which results in higher intensity correlations.
+Moreover, there is a clear temporal structure in the correlation map, which indicates that the emission of the photons is done into different time windows.
+This is due to the nature of the driving on the TLS, where the emission of the first photon does not constrain that of later photons, which are emitted randomly over the natural timescale of the TLS relaxation.
 In contrast, spectral filtering isolates photons near the central frequency, reducing the total photon flux.
-Nevertheless, despite this reduction, the filtered emission exhibits stronger temporal correlations, as seen in the pronounced diagonal structure of $G^{(2)}_{ab}(t_1,t_2)$.
-This feature reflects the increased likelihood of photon pairs being emitted at similar times, as a consequence of the enhanced temporal coherence introduced by spectral filtering.
-This property has also been recently recognized as a signature of stimulated emission of a TLS driven with nonclassical light \cite{hansen_non-classical_2024}, and identified as a feature of spontaneous two-photon emission \cite{liu_quantum_2024}.\\\\ Fig. (5b) presents the time-bin purities associated with the bare and filtered photon correlations shown in part (a).
+Nevertheless, despite this reduction and that the temporal structure is now delocalized due to the time uncertainty introduced by the filters, the correlation map exhibits the enhancement of simultaneous detections, as seen in the pronounced diagonal structure of $\mathcal{G}^{(2)}_{ab}(t_1,t_2)$.
+This feature reflects the increased likelihood that photon pairs are emitted at equal times, as a consequence of the enhanced temporal coherence introduced by spectral filtering.
+This property has also been recently recognized as a signature of stimulated emission of a TLS driven with non-classical light \cite{hansen_non-classical_2024}, and has been identified as a feature of spontaneous two-photon emission \cite{liu_quantum_2024}.\\\\ Fig.~(5b) presents the time-bin purities associated with the bare and filtered photon correlations shown in part (a).
 The reduced photon flux significantly influences the probability of two-photon events, as reflected in the two-photon purities now being on the order of $10^{-3}$.
 However, since the filter is applied to the central peak, where the spectral intensity is at its maximum, using a narrow filter of width $2\gamma_\sigma$ results in an estimated intensity reduction by approximately $70\%$.
-While this reduction affects the overall photon flux, it can be compensaded by extending the integration time.
+While this reduction affects the overall photon flux, it can be compensated for by extending the integration time.
 Additionally, this approach offers the benefit of potentially higher fidelity in time-bin entangled state preparation \cite{bracht_theory_2024}, as it helps suppress higher photon probabilites.